-Cash and cash equivalents as at August 31, 2012, totalled \$712,024 compared to \$2,224,229 as at August 31, 2011.
+Cash and cash equivalents as at November 30, 2012, totalled \$232,623 compared to \$1,761,205 as at November 30, 2011.
 It is management's intention to secure further capital funding in the form of equity to support current and future exploration and evaluation assets development.

-Date Financin g Commercial Goals

-March 2011 Comm Common shares \$1,624,200 Working Capital and

-Common shares exploration expenditures
+Date Financin g Commercial Goals March 2011 Common shares \$1,624,200 Working Capital and IVIAICII 2011 Common shares \$1,024,200 exploration expenditures

 For the next year, the Company has budgeted \$940,000 for administrative expenses.
-As at the date hereof, the Company did not have the necessary cash to fulfill its commitments.
-The Company will have to find funds in order to fulfill its commitments.
-The Company will have to find additional funds and despite the fact it has been successful in the past, there is no guarantee for the future.
-Actually, there remains a risk that the Company is unable to find cash even if management is optimistic in finding the necessary cash for the implementation of its strategic plan.
+Management is of the opinion that, even if it is unable to raise additional equity financing, the Company will be able to meet its current exploration obligations and keep its properties in good standing for the next 12 months.
 Advanced exploration of some of the mineral properties would require substantially more financial resources.
-During the year ended August 31, 2012, the Company was able to rely on its ability to raise financing through public or privately-negotiated equity offerings.
 There is no assurance that such financing will be available when required, or under terms that are favourable to Critical Elements.
-The Company may also elect to advance the exploration and development of mineral properties through joint ventures.
+The Company may also select to advance the exploration and development of exploration and evaluation assets through joint ventures.
 Management is currently considering opportunities for further financing.